t3mpor4l/docs/README.md

 # docs
 Testing github functionality
-*Curious if this part of GitHub supports markdwon* **Indeed, it appears to just fine**
+*Curious if this part of GitHub supports markdown* **Indeed, it appears to just fine**